 Now more than ever, it’s important to have a healthy immune system.
 What many people don’t know is there are tons of ways to provide a boost to your immune system that are completely natural and good for the body.
 Many of these methods are so simple that you can implement them today!
-However, if you do fall ill, visit the Charles Evans Center, home to the best family medicine doctor in Wyandanch that accepts Medicaid.
+However, if you do fall ill, visit the CEC Health Center, home to the best family medicine doctor in Wyandanch that accepts Medicaid.
 Using the following tips will help keep you and your family healthy!

 Getting Enough Sleep